rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

-.. warning:: Since we rely on a Qt timer to trigger the ROS spin, the module will not receive any ROS messages until the GUI is created, i.e. until the ROS 2 module is loaded in Slicer.
+.. warning:: Since we rely on a Qt timer to trigger the ROS spin, the module will not receive any ROS messages until the GUI is created, i.e. until the ROS 2 module is manually loaded in Slicer.

 Templates vs inheritance
 ========================